zju3dv/NeuralRecon-W/README.md

 More instructions can be found in `scripts/preprocess_data.sh`

-#### Mannuly select
+#### Manual selection

-However, if you wish to select a better bounding box mannuly, do the following steps.
+However, if you wish to select a better bounding box (i.e., reconstruction region) manualy, do the following steps.

 #### 1. Generate semantic maps